 • Your dog seems more comfortable and less reluctant to move

-• No new symptoms appearing (new weakness, loss of bladder/bowel control)
+• No new symptoms appearing (new weakness, loss of bladder or bowel control)

 The Hardest Part: When You’re Sitting on the Fence

 My honest take: if you have any access to a veterinary neurologist, get their eyes on your dog before you commit to a path.
-A neurologist can do a more thorough neurological exam, review imaging, and give you a much clearer picture of what you’re actually dealing with.
-The consult fee is worth the clarity.
+A neurologist can perform a more thorough neurological exam, review imaging with specialist-level expertise, and give you a much clearer picture of what you’re actually dealing with.
+The consult fee is worth the clarity, even if you ultimately choose conservative management.

-If surgery isn’t accessible or affordable, don’t give up — conservative care with careful monitoring has helped many Grade 2 and 3 dogs.
-What you cannot do is conservative care casually.
+If surgery isn’t accessible or affordable right now, don’t give up — conservative care with careful monitoring has helped many Grade 2 and 3 dogs.
+What you cannot do is pursue conservative care casually.
 It requires genuine, strict confinement.
-A dog that “seems fine” and gets to roam the house is not doing conservative management — they’re doing hope-and-pray management, and those are very different things.
+A dog that “seems fine” and gets to wander the house is not doing conservative management — they’re doing hope-and-pray management, and those are very different things with very different outcomes.

 🚨 🚨 Stop and Call Your Vet If You See These